Raphael Dwamena: FC Zürich

 Raphael Dwamena completed a transfer to FC Zürich on 27 January 2017.
 He made an immediate impact at his new club by scoring 12 goals in 18 matches, helping Zürich to win the 2016–17 Swiss Challenge League and gain promotion to the Swiss Super League.

 On his Swiss Super League debut, Dwamena scored two goals against Grasshoppers.

 On 21 August 2017, Zürich agreed a fee with Premier League club Brighton & Hove Albion for the transfer of Dwamena.
-He was set to join Brighton subject to passing a medical, obtaining a work permit and international clearance, however the deal fell through after Dwamena failed his medical due to a heart condition.
+He was set to join Brighton subject to passing a medical, obtaining a work permit and international clearance, The deal fell through after Dwamena failed his medical due to a heart condition.
 He instead, remained an FC Zürich player.

 Levante and loan to Zaragoza

 On 7 August 2018, Dwamena signed a four-year contract with La Liga side Levante UD.
 The following 16 July, he was loaned out to Segunda División club Real Zaragoza for one year.

-In October 2019, after new examinations were carried on his heart condition, the doctors recommended his immediate withdrawal and retirement from football.
-He, however, continued after having implemented an implantable cardioverter-defibrillator (ICD) in January 2020.
+In October 2019, after new examinations were carried out on his heart condition, the doctors recommended his immediate withdrawal and retirement from football.
+He returned with an implantable cardioverter-defibrillator in January 2020.

 Vejle

 On 20 August 2020, Dwamena moved to Vejle Boldklub in the Danish Superliga.
 He scored in his debut in the Superliga, as Vejle lost 4–2 to rivals AGF.
 He was withdrawn from team activities after complications of his heart condition were detected before a Superliga match against AaB.
 At that point, he had made five league appearances for the newly promoted Superliga club and scored twice.

-Due to his heart condition and some worrying measurements, Vejle confirmed on 26 October 2020, that Dwamena couldn't play for a period.
-Later in November 2020, the clubs sporting director stated, that Dwamena had played his last game for the club.
+Due to his heart condition and some worrying measurements, Vejle confirmed on 26 October 2020, that Dwamena could not play for a period.
+In November 2020, the club's sporting director stated that he had played his last game for the club.

 Return to Austria

-On 25 June 2021 he returned to Austria and signed a two-year contract with Blau-Weiß Linz.
-On 28 October 2021, Dwamena collapsed on the field during an Austrian Cup game against TSV Hartberg as the game was abandoned.
-He recovered in the hospital, but has not played since then.
+On 25 June 2021, Dwamena returned to Austria and signed a two-year contract with Blau-Weiß Linz.
+On 28 October 2021, he collapsed on the field during an Austrian Cup game against TSV Hartberg as the game was abandoned.
+He recovered in the hospital, and his career in Austria was over.

+BSC Old Boys

+During September 2022, Dwamena returned to football signing with Swiss fifth-tier side BSC Old Boys.
+On 3 September 2022, he scored on his debut in a 2–1 win over FC Regensdorf.

+Egnatia

+In December 2022, Dwamena joined Albanian side Egnatia as a free agent.
+He signed a year and half contract which was later extended to two years.
+On 13 July 2023, Dwamena scored his first two goals in European competitions, scoring a brace for Egnatia in a 4–4 draw with FC Ararat-Armenia in a UEFA Conference League match.